jdgillespie91/dot-infrastructure/README.rst

 - application_

 Now, you're ready to configure the application server.
+On the box, do the following:

-Start by cloning the `projects-api`__ application and running the production configuration.
+- Start by cloning the `projects-api`__ application and running the production configuration.

 .. code-block:: bash